Colegio de San Ildefonso – Mexico City

 And now you can admire murals by Mexico’s most prominent muralists: Diego Rivera, Fernando Leal, Jean Charlot, David Alfaro Siqueiros, Ramón Alva de la Canal, Fermín Revueltas and José Clemente Orozco.

-This post is based on my visit in 2022. and features work by Rafael Cauduro.
-A revisit to one of the best art museums in Mexico City is definitely over due!
+This post is based on my visit in 2022. and features work mostly by Rafael Cauduro.
+A revisit to one of the best art museums in Mexico City is overdue!

 How to get to the Colegio de San Ildefonso